Technical SEO is the process of optimising your website to help search engines crawl and index it more effectively.

 Structured data is essential for great technical SEO.
 This is a type of HTML markup that helps search engines to understand your store’s content better.

 The most common markup is Schema.org.
 The website lists a vast number of markups that can be used to highlight everything from a place to a person. eCommerce stores will want to pay particular attention to the following schema:

 The site also has a guide to adding schema to your store.

-Metadata isn’t as big a ranking factor as it used to be, but it’s still a useful way to help Google and other search engines crawl and understand your site.
+Metadata isn’t as big a ranking factor as it used to be, but it’s still a valuable way to help Google and other search engines crawl and understand your site.

 Use Google Search Console to check for errors in your site’s metadata.
-It will flag any instances where title tags and meta descriptions aren’t unique.
+For example, it will flag any instances where title tags and meta descriptions aren’t unique.

-Your site crawl will also highlight instances where title tag and meta descriptions are too long, and where alt tags are missing.
+Your site crawl will also highlight instances where title tags and meta descriptions are too long and missing alt tags.

 Fix all these issues as quickly as possible but prioritise anything else this checklist has flagged first.
-Metadata is important, but it’s much more essential to have a responsive website and use HTTPS.
+Metadata is essential, but it’s much more necessary to have a responsive website and use HTTPS.

 Keep Coming Back to the Checklist